marijnh/module-workshop/2017/README.md

 # Exercises for the 2017 chapter

-This directory contains a copy the example web again, slightly restructured to use a `dist` directory for the actual web-accessible files.
+This directory contains a copy the example web app again, slightly restructured to use a `dist` directory for the actual web-accessible files.
 It comes with Webpack pre-installed, and a `webpack.config.js` file that configures Webpack, when run without arguments (from